Sexual violence can happen anytime to anyone whether it is a man, woman or child and the emotional and physical effects can be traumatic.

 Treatment for sexual violence and the resulting trauma was what originally createdRapid Trauma Resolution® therapy and the non-profit organization known as the Institute for Survivors of Sexual Violence (ISSV).
 Dr. Jon Connelly devised an integrative approach that clears the negative effects of trauma stemming from the painful life experience of sexual violence.
 The exact traumatic event needing resolution is cleared even if it has been repressed or forgotten.
 The client stays fully present and the effects of trauma are cleared gently and painlessly.
 Through treatment techniques the client realizes at a deeper level that the event is finished and gone.
 Negative emotions are replaced with energy and peace and limiting behavioral patterns disappear.
 Blocked energy is released and healing takes place to support a higher level of functioning and health.

 Therapists certified in Rapid Trauma Resolution® (RTR) are committed to providing the most valuable experience of treatment available.
 If you have been struggling from the effects from sexual trauma, we can help.
-Call Judy at 561-741-4181 to book a private session with Dr. Jon Connelly or visit our Certified Practitioner page to find a certified RRT therapist in your area.
+Contact us at 561-741-4181 or email@example.com to book a private session with Dr. Jon Connelly or click here to to find an RRT practitioner in your area.